Why the number of divorces tends to rise following holiday periods

 “People find the end of the year stressful,” said Marissa.
 “It fails to live up to their expectations and the beginning of a new year makes them believe that they must do something drastically different in order that their life should be different.”

-If you need advice on the divorce process, please contact our head of Family Law Peter Martin or visit.
+If you need advice on the divorce process, please contact our head of Family Law Peter Martin.